pitrak1/lattice2d/README.md

 	- arguments: the Actor to remove

 This class is the barebones base class for all tiles on the grid, storing actors and other data.

+#### CommonScaledGridEntity Class
+- inherits from CommonGridEntity
+- method `adjust_grid_position_handler`
+	- adjusts `base_x` and `base_y` on this object to account for camera movement
+	- arguments: the Command of type `adjust_grid_position`
+- method `adjust_grid_scale_handler`
+	- adjusts `base_scale` on this object to account for camera zoom
+	- arguments: the Command of type `adjust_grid_scale`
+- method `get_scaled_x_position`
+	- translates the grid position to the position in the scene
+	- arguments: the grid position and offset on the x axis
+- method `get_scaled_y_position`
+	- translates the grid position to the position in the scene
+	- arguments: the grid position and offset on the y axis

+This class handles all the zooming and moving of the camera in the scene.

+#### ScaledActor Class
+- inherits from CommonScaledGridEntity

+This class is a scaled version of the Actor class.

+#### ScaledEmptyTile Class
+- inherits from CommonScaledGridEntity

+This class is a scaled version of the EmptyTile class.

+#### ScaledTile Class
+- inherits from CommonScaledGridEntity

+This class is a scaled version of the Tile class.

 #### TileGrid Class
 - inherits from Node